Can You Use Sand in Chicken Coop? Pros & Cons

 Can Sand Get Wet in Chicken Coop?

 Yes, sand can get wet when exposed to wet conditions.
-But the good news is that sand dries up very quickly because it does not retain a lot of moisture for too long.
+This is especially true during the rainy season.
+However, the good news is that sand dries up quickly because it does not retain a lot of moisture for too long.

 Sand is one of the popular bedding materials for chicken coops.
 This material has been used since the start of the 20th Century.
 However, sand should not always be used in the brooder because baby chicks can eat it, become impacted, and eventually die.

-Also, sand may exposure these little birds to pathogens that can make them sick and die due to their weak immune system.
+Also, sand may expose these little birds to pathogens that can make them sick and die due to their weak immune system.
 Use sand mainly with grown hens and pullets.
-Coarse sand and river sand is the most recommended since it is environmentally friendly, cost-effective, and does not decay.
+Coarse sand and river sand is the most recommended since it is environmentally friendly, cost-effective, and do not decay.